Elizabeth Claypole: Biography

-According to several accounts she was too much exalted by her father's sovereignty, for which reason Lucy Hutchinson, a biographer and scholar who married one of the regicides, terms her and all her sisters (excepting Bridget Fleetwood) "insolent fools."
-Captain Titus writes to Hyde relating a remark of Elizabeth Claypole's at a wedding feast concerning the wives of the major-generals:
+Some of her contemporaries felt she was too much exalted by her father's sovereignty.
+Lucy Hutchinson, a biographer and scholar who married one of the regicides, termed Claypole and all her sisters (excepting Bridget Fleetwood) "insolent fools."
+Captain Titus wrote to Hyde relating a remark of Elizabeth Claypole's at a wedding feast concerning the wives of the major-generals: